D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## 3. Row Identification Rules Per File

-The launcher looks up rows in one of two ways:
+The launcher looks up rows in one of three ways:

 1. **Column lookup** (most files) — `rowIdentifier` must match the value of a specific column on the row you want to change.
 Matching is case-insensitive. **The match must be unique within the file**; if the value appears in multiple rows, every match is updated.
 2. **Row-ID lookup** (a handful of files whose natural identifier columns contain duplicates) — `rowIdentifier` is a **0-based numeric index** into the data rows, in file order.
+3. **Row-range lookup** (any supported `.txt` file) — `rowIdentifier` is a `"start-end"` string that applies one operation across every data row in the inclusive 0-based range.
+See [Row Ranges](#row-ranges-multiple-rows-with-one-operation).

 ### The `−2` rule for Row-ID lookup